 The whistleblowers who called out this misconduct were rewarded approximately $13 million plus attorneys’ fees.
 The Department of Justice and state health departments need whistleblowers to report fraud against Medicaid in hospitals, healthcare providers, and county health programs.

-If you would like to report Medicaid fraud, you can contact attorneys at Tycko & Zavareei LLP.
+If you would like to report Medicaid fraud, you can contact the California whistleblower attorneys at Tycko & Zavareei LLP.
 Eva Gunasekera and Renée Brooker are former officials of the United States Department of Justice and prosecuted whistleblower cases under the False Claims Act.
 Eva was the Senior Counsel for Health Care Fraud.
 Renée served as Assistant Director at the United States Department of Justice, the office that supervises False Claims Act cases in all 94 United States District Courts.
 Eva and Renée now represent whistleblowers.
 For a free consultation, you can contact Eva Gunasekera at [email protected] or contact Renée at [email protected] (tel.: 202-417-3664).
 Visit Tycko & Zavareei LLP’s website for whistleblowers to learn more at https://www.fraudfighters.net/.